 Using PowerShell Telnet to Test Connection

-As Telnet client is disabled by default on Windows 10 or all windows version.
-We need to enable Telnet client before using it.
+The Telnet Client is disabled by default on Windows 10 or all Windows versions.
+To use Telnet in PowerShell, enable the Telnet client feature.

-There are three different ways to enable Telnet client in Windows as given below
+There are two different ways to enable Telnet client in Windows:

 Install Telnet Client using Command Prompt (cmd)

-To install Telnet client using cmd, open command prompt with run as administrator.
+To install the Telnet client using cmd, open the command prompt with run as administrator.

 dism /online /Enable-Feature /FeatureName:TelnetClient

-In above command, dism command used to repair or modify Windows installation media and its feature.
+In the above command, the dism command is used to repair or modify Windows installation media and its feature.
 The command uses the Enable-Feature parameter and TelnetClient as FeatureName and enables Telnet client on the Windows operating system to test the port.

 Install Telnet Client using PowerShell

-To install Telnet client using PowerShell console, open terminal with run as administrator.
+To install Telnet client using the PowerShell console, open the terminal with run as administrator.

-ServerManager to be installed.
-Install module using below command
+Install-WindowsFeature cmdlet requires ServerManager to be installed.
+Install the module using the below command

-Run below command in PowerShell terminal to enable Telnet in PowerShell.
+Run the below command in the PowerShell terminal to enable Telnet in PowerShell.

 Install-WindowsFeature -name "Telnet-Client"

-In the above command, using Install-WindowsFeature, it takes Telnet-Client as feature name and on run it enable Telnet in PowerShell to test connection with remote host over port.
+In the above command, using Install-WindowsFeature, it takes Telnet-Client as the feature name, and on script execution, it enables Telnet in PowerShell to test connection with a remote host over the port.

-Telnet command is very useful for system administrator to test connection over remote computer and test port if it used or block port if they are not in use.
+The Telnet command is very useful for system administrators to test connections over remote computers and test ports if it is used or block ports if they are not in use.

-If PowerShell Telnet client not enabled, you can enable it using dism or Install-WindowsFeature command.
-If you don’t want to enable Telnet client feature, there are other telnet alternative to test connection to remote host using PowerShell
+If the PowerShell Telnet client is not enabled, you can enable it using dism or Install-WindowsFeature command.
+If you don’t want to enable Telnet client feature, there are another telnet alternative to test connection to the remote host using PowerShell